Drouin railway station

-Drouin railway station is located in Drouin, Victoria along the Gippsland railway line.
+Drouin railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Drouin, in Victoria, Australia.
+Drouin station is a ground level unstaffed station, featuring an island platform with two faces.
 It opened on 1 March 1878.

 History

 Drouin opened on 1 March 1878, when the line was extended from Bunyip to Moe.
 The station, like the township itself, was supposedly named after a Frenchman invented a chlorination process for the extraction of gold and metals from ore, or an Aboriginal word meaning 'north wind'.

 In 1950, the line to Warragul was duplicated, and in 1952, duplication of the line to Longwarry occurred.
 The present island platform was provided in 1958.

 The signal box at Drouin closed in February 1988, with the block post abolished, all fixed signals covered and lights extinguished.
 The interlocked signal frame was also abolished.
 By October 1989, all former sidings and crossovers, and the associated overhead wire, were abolished, effectively leaving Drouin as a "through" station.

 In 2006, the station building underwent a refurbishment.
 During this time, it received Viclink purple station signage, the first station on the regional rail network to receive this signage.